kylejlin/zo/glossary.md

   **AST nodes only contain semantically relevant information.**
-  This implies that any two AST nodes are equal under Rust's `std::cmp::Eq` iff they are semantically equal under Zo's semantic rules (assuming an empty substitution context).
+  This implies that any two AST nodes are equal under Rust's `std::cmp::Eq` iff they are semantically equal under Zo's semantic rules.

 - deb: De Bruijn index
 - digest: the output of a hash algorithm.